 The Financial Investment and Advisory Committee (hereinafter referred to as "FIAC") shall have the responsibility and duty to provide advice to the Board of Trustees on: (1) financial matters; (2) actuarial practices and assumptions; (3) investment strategy and policy; (4) the selection of outside financial services providers, including investment managers and advisors; and (5) such other matters as requested by the Board.
 FIAC members shall be deemed to be fiduciaries of the Police and Fire Pension Fund.
 Each member individually and the FIAC as a whole shall be required to undergo periodically any and all fiduciary and ethical training required by the Board or by ordinance.
-No business organization or affiliate thereof that is owned or controlled by, or employs, a member of the FIAC or a spouse, child or sibling of a member of the FIAC shall directly or indirectly contract with or provide services for the investment of Police and Fire Pension Fund assets during the time of such member's service on the FIAC or for two (2) years thereafter
+No business organization or affiliate thereof that is owned or controlled by, or employs, a member of the FIAC or a spouse, child or sibling of a member of the FIAC shall directly or indirectly contract with or provide services for the investment of Police and Fire Pension Fund assets during the time of such member's service on the FIAC or for two (2) years thereafter:

-1. FIAC members shall be financially sophisticated professionals with expertise in any or all of the following competencies: actuarial science, fiscal operations, or investment practices.
+- 1. FIAC members shall be financially sophisticated professionals with expertise in any or all of the following competencies: actuarial science, fiscal operations, or investment practices.
 Criteria for service will include knowledge, of and experience and familiarity with, portfolio and/or pension fund management, institutional investment and fiduciary responsibilities.
-With regard to general strategy matters such as actuarial practices and assumptions, asset allocation, accounting determinations, risk management, actuarial assumptions, the FIAC may at any time provide advice and recommendations to the Board, which shall receive and act upon such advice and recommendations as the Board, in its fiduciary capacity, shall determine.

-2. With regard to the selection (or deselection) of individual investment managers, the Board of Trustees shall not select any investment manager without first obtaining the advice and recommendation of the FIAC which, with the assistance of the professional staff of the Board, shall review any and all potential asset/investment managers.
-In selecting (or deselecting) the Board will then make its decision(s) taking into account FIAC recommendations as well as other information available to the Board.
-With regard to the selection (or deselection) of other professionals or professional services, including, but not limited to, actuaries, the FIAC shall furnish advice and recommendations to the Board as requested by the Board, following such processes as may be determined with respect to the particular selection (or deselection).
-Nothing shall prohibit the Board from immediately removing a financial advisor, manager, consultant or custodian, when in the opinion of the Board, with the advice of the Investment Consultant, such action is necessary to safeguard the Fund from loss.
-The assets held by any such deselected manager shall be placed in a pre-selected index fund for the same class of investment until a replacement manager can be selected as provided for in this section.
+With regard to general strategy matters such as actuarial practices and assumptions, asset allocation, accounting determinations, risk management, actuarial assumptions, the FIAC may at any time provide advice and recommendations to the Board, which shall receive and act upon such advice and recommendations as the Board, in its fiduciary capacity, shall determine. - 2.
+With regard to the selection or termination of individual investment managers, the Board of Trustees shall not select any investment manager without first obtaining the advice and recommendation of the FIAC which, with the assistance of the professional staff of the Board, shall review any and all potential investment managers.
+In selecting or terminating the Board will then make its decision(s) taking into account FIAC recommendations as well as other information available to the Board.
+With regard to the selection or termination of other professionals or professional services, including, but not limited to, actuaries, the FIAC shall furnish advice and recommendations to the Board as requested by the Board, following such processes as may be determined with respect to the particular selection or termination.
+Nothing shall prohibit the Board from immediately removing a financial advisor, investment manager, consultant or custodian, when in the opinion of the Board, with the advice of the investment consultant, such action is necessary to safeguard the Fund from loss.
 FIAC members shall comply with all requirements of state law with regard to annual public conflict disclosure statements required by members of other public agencies and boards.

-DC.
-Decision Making Authority.
+D. Decision Making Authority.

-The Board of Trustees, with the input of the FIAC, shall determine the retention, discharge or selection of any Investment Manager, Custodian or Investment Consultant.
-The Board shall also establish the amount of funds to be entrusted to any Investment Manager, and shall determine when funds shall be reallocated or withdrawn and when investment programs shall be terminated or expanded, all in accordance with asset allocation studies periodically undertaken by the Board through the Investment Consultant.
+The Board of Trustees, with the input of the FIAC, shall determine the retention, discharge or selection of any investment manager, custodian or investment consultant.
+The Board shall also establish the amount of funds to be entrusted to any investment manager and shall determine when funds shall be reallocated or withdrawn and when investment programs shall be terminated or expanded, all in accordance with asset allocation studies periodically undertaken by the Board through the investment consultant.

-DE.
-Exercise of Judgment and Prudent Investor Rule.
+E. Exercise of Judgment and Prudent Investor Rule.